swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-### Call-site semantics
+#### Call-site semantics

-When passing an argument to a function with a property-wrapped parameter, the compiler will wrap the argument in a call to the appropriate initializer depending on the argument label.
+When passing an argument to a parameter with an API-level property wrapper, the compiler will wrap the argument in a call to the appropriate initializer depending on the argument label.
 When using the original argument label (or no argument label), the compiler will wrap the argument in a call to `init(wrappedValue:)`.
 When using the argument label prefixed with `$` (or `$_` in the case of no argument label), the compiler will wrap the argument in a call to `init(projectedValue:)`.

 Consider the `@Traceable` property wrapper that implements both `init(wrappedValue:)` and `init(projectedValue:)`: